Party Bus Rentals in Grand Rapids

 Do I need to know my exact headcount before booking?

-A close estimate is enough to get started — it's what we use to match you to the right vehicle class, whether that's a 14-passenger Sprinter limousine or a 56-passenger charter bus.
-Final headcounts matter more as the date gets closer, since a group that grows from 20 to 35 may need to move up to a bigger bus in our network.
-Update us as soon as your count firms up so the vehicle still fits.
+A close estimate is enough to get started because it helps match your group to a vehicle class, whether that is a 14-passenger Sprinter limousine or a 56-passenger charter bus.
+Final headcounts matter more as the date gets closer, since a group that grows from 20 to 35 may need to compare a bigger bus in the provider network.
+Update the booking company as soon as your count firms up so the vehicle still fits.

 Does the bus wait at each stop during a Grand Rapids pub crawl or wedding shuttle?

 Yes, wait time between stops is built into most multi-stop itineraries — a brewery crawl through downtown or a wedding shuttle looping between a hotel and Frederik Meijer Gardens both depend on the bus being there when the group is ready to move again.
-Tell us your planned stops and roughly how long you'll spend at each one, and we'll build the itinerary around that schedule instead of a fixed drop-off and pickup time.
+Share your planned stops and roughly how long you'll spend at each one, and the quote process can shape the itinerary around that schedule instead of a fixed drop-off and pickup time.

 How far in advance should I book?

 Book as soon as you have a date, especially for a Saturday between May and October, prom season in April and May, or ArtPrize weekend downtown — those dates pull from the same pool of buses as weddings, corporate events, and concerts at Van Andel Arena.
-A weekday shuttle or an off-season trip can often be booked with just a few days' notice, but locking in early guarantees the vehicle size you actually want instead of whatever's left.
+A weekday shuttle or an off-season trip may have a shorter lead time, but booking early helps preserve the vehicle size that fits your group.